-At the current date, SIR has three commitments to lease properties, on which it plans to build one new Scaddabush restaurant, one new Jack Astor's restaurant, and one new Reds restaurant.
-SIR has begun the construction of one of these restaurants and has committed to approximately \$3.6 million in additional costs to complete it.
+At the current date, SIR has three commitments to lease properties, on which it plans to build one new Scaddabush restaurant, one new Reds restaurant, and one new Jack Astor's restaurant.
+SIR has begun the construction of one of these restaurants and has committed to approximately \$2.7 million in additional costs to complete it.
 As at the current date, SIR has not entered into any construction contracts for the other two restaurants, but expects to do so in the future.
-In addition, SIR has approximately \$2.6 million in additional purchase commitments for renovations of restaurants.
-Final costs of construction are subject to uncertainties as to their amounts and timing.
-Items such as finalization of design and final construction quotations could change the total cost of these projects.
+In addition, SIR has approximately \$1.8 million in additional purchase commitments for renovations of restaurants.
+Final costs of construction quotations could change the total cost of these projects.
 There can be no assurance that these restaurants will be opened or will become part of Royalty Pooled Restaurants.

-As at February 14, 2016, \$16.3 million and \$9.0 million were outstanding on SIR's Credit Agreement for Credit Facility 1 and Credit Facility 2, respectively.
+As at May 8, 2016, \$16.3 million and \$8.5 million were outstanding on SIR's Credit Agreement for Credit Facility 1 and Credit Facility 2, respectively.